r-rishabh-j/RISC-V-Simulator/README.md

 	-PyQt5 >= 5.12

 **Steps to run via GUI:**
+- Navigate to src/GUI
 - Run the command ```python GuiSim.py``` or ```python3 GuiSim.py``` on Windows and Linux 		 respectively
 - The user-interface pops up.
 Type in your machine code in the “Machine Code” Editor in the format specified in the description below.
-- Press the Run button.
-The Register and Memory state of the program is updated and displayed
+- Press the assemble button to load the the program to memory
+- Feed in the I$ and D$ specifications in bytes.
+Enter associativity as the number of blocks per set.
+- Select one of the three pipelining configurations.
+- Press the run button to execute the program or step button to step through the program.
 - Meaningful messages from the simulator will be displayed on the terminal.
+- Register, main memory and cache contents will be displayed on the interface.
+- Cache stats contents and stats will be printed on the 'Cache' tab
+- Register and memory outputs of the program will be saved in RegisterDump.mc and MemoryDump.mc respectively.

 **Steps to run via command line interface:**
+- Navigate to src/command_line
 - Enter your machine code in a file with an appropriate file name.
 - Run the command ```python main.py <path to instruction file>``` on windows or ```python3 main.py <path to instruction file>``` on mac or linux.
+- User will be prompted to set knobs for pipelining configurations and cache specifications.
+- Feed in the I$ and D$ specifications in bytes.
+Enter associativity as the number of blocks per set.
 - Meaningful messages from the simulator will be displayed on the terminal.
-- Register and memory outputs will be stored in RegisterDump.mc and MemoryDump.mc respectively.
+- Register and memory outputs will be stored in RegisterDump_\<knob_config>.mc and MemoryDump_\<knob_config>.mc respectively.
+User will be informed the location of output at program termination.

-**PHASE1 DESCRIPTION:**</br>
+**DESCRIPTION:**</br>

+The simulator supports 5-stage-single-cycle pipelined execution, which includes control hazard detection, and their resolution via stalling/flushing and data forwarding.
-    A 5-step single-cycle instruction execution is implemented.
+A 1-bit static branch predictor for the 5-step-single-cycle instruction execution has been implemented.

+A memory Hierarchy has been implemented with L1 cache and the main memory.
+The L1 cache is set associative.
+Write through and write allocate policies have been followed.
+LRU block eviction has been followed in the cache module.

+Cache size, block size in bytes must be a power of 2 and at least 4 bytes.
+Cache associativity must also be a power of 2, including 1.

+Program input code:
 The input is taken in the form of a list of machine codes in the format:
 > \<address of instruction\> \<machine code of the instruction\> \<optional ‘#’ beginning comments\>

+Text segment has to be flagged by ‘~text’ and the data segment by ‘~data’.
-The program terminates with the "\<address of instruction\> 0x11" code.
+The program terminates with the "\<address of instruction> 0x11" code.

 ```
 Type of instructions supported: